Film: The Man Who Shot Liberty Valance

 ) and his wife, Hallie (Vera Miles), to the small frontier town of Shinbone.
 Stoddard is an influential and well-liked political figure, but nowhere is he more revered than in Shinbone, the place where his career started.
 On this sad day, however, Ransom has returned to pay tribute to an old friend, Tom Doniphon (John Wayne

 ), who has died.
-Initially, he intends to slip in and out of Shinbone with little fanfare, but, when a newspaper reporter corners him, he decides to reveal the true story about how his life in politics began, and why his most famous appellation, "The Man Who Shot Liberty Valance," was not really true.
+Initially, he intends to slip in and out of Shinbone with little fanfare, but, when a newspaper reporter corners him, he decides to reveal the true story about how his life in politics began.

 We see in flashback when years earlier, Ransom arrives in Shinbone broken, bruised, and bloodied after being robbed and beaten by the notorious outlaw, Liberty Valance (Lee Marvin

 , dripping malice and paranoia).
 With the help of Hallie and her parents, he recovers his health and vows to bring Valance to justice.
 For Ransom, a book-learned attorney with little knowledge of the real world, "justice" means "arrest and jail."
 But in Shinbone, where the marshal (Andy Devine) is completely spineless and almost everyone else is afraid of Liberty, justice is a bullet.
 This is the lesson that Tom tries to impress upon Ransom, that in Shinbone, enforcing the Law requires a gun, not a book.
 Tom is one of the most respected men in Shinbone because of his prowess with a gun and because he is the only one who can, and will, stand up to Liberty and make him back down.
 The two become rivals for Hallie's affections, but each earns the other's grudging respect.

 By the way, this is the film responsible for introducing John Wayne's famous Catch Phrase